rageworx/librawprocessor/README.md

     Emboded to other component, Fl_ImageViewer (for other project)

 ### Latest update ###
+* Included RAW image filtered scaling.
+* Source refer to Free Image Project (http://freeimage.sourceforge.net/)

+### Previous updates ###
 * Removed class methods not handles TCHAR casting.

-### Previous updates ###
 * Compatible with 64bit gcc compilers.
 * Some array struct enhanced for be optimized with AVX SIMD.</br>
   It may easily enhanced by compiler optimized option as like: